amaitou/Philosophers/README.md

 When a thread finishes accessing the resource, it increments the semaphore counter, signaling to other threads that the resource is available again.
 This allows other waiting threads to proceed and access the resource.

-Semaphors has to types which are:
+Semaphore has two types which are:
 - > Counted Semaphors:

-	Counting semaphores are a type of semaphore used to control access to a shared resource in multithreaded programs. <br />
+	Counting semaphores is a type of semaphore used to control access to a shared resource in multithreaded programs. <br />

 	A counting semaphore is initialized with a positive integer value, which represents the maximum number of threads that can access the shared resource simultaneously.
 When a thread wants to access the shared resource, it decrements the semaphore value by one.
 If the semaphore value is already zero, the thread is blocked until another thread releases the shared resource by incrementing the semaphore value.